Reduced-order models of wall shear stress patterns in the left atrial appendage from a data-augmented atrial database: Discussion

-We assumed blood to behave as a Newtonian fluid, even if non-Newtonian effects could be significant in LAAs with low shear stress and stasis \cite{gonzalo2022non}.
-Furthermore, we imposed equal flow rates at the four PV atrial inlets.
-Although LAA stasis has been shown to vary with PV flow rate split, particularly in patients with AF \cite{duran2023pulmonary}, the even flow split approximation is widely used when there is no available patient-specific data on this parameter \cite{Lantz2018a}.
-Keeping this and other patient-specific parameters constant throughout our simulations (wall kinetics, blood viscosity, heart rate, PV orientations, etc.) allowed us to isolate the effects of specific variables on LAA stasis.
+\rebuttal{No MV model was considered in the atrium outflow, similar to most previous CFD investigations of the LAA flow.
+This choice is justified by simulations of the whole left heart \cite{Vedula2015}, suggesting that MV leaflet movement has little effect on LA flow patterns and, therefore, on LAA washing.} \rebuttal{Similarly, the inflow for all simulations was based on a patient-specific AF profile, which limited the patient-specificity of the analysis but allowed us to isolate the effect of the flow profile from the atrial remodeling effects.} Furthermore, we imposed equal flow rates at the four PV atrial inlets.
+Although LAA stasis has been shown to vary with PV flow rate split, particularly in patients with AF \cite{duran2023pulmonary}, \rebuttal{the even flow split approximation is widely used when patient-specific data on this parameter are not available \cite{Lantz2018a}.
+Keeping the flow split and other patient-specific parameters constant throughout our simulations (wall kinetics, blood viscosity, heart rate, PV orientations, etc.) allowed us to isolate the effects of specific variables on LAA stasis.} \rebuttal{We also assumed blood to behave as a Newtonian fluid, even if non-Newtonian effects could be significant in LAAs with low shear stress and stasis \cite{gonzalo2022non, zhang2023computational}}.

+\rebuttal{Regarding the generative methodology based on anatomical rigging and morphing, future efforts will address user dependence by fully automating the definition of the \textit{bones}, which may be achieved via skeletonization.
+Regarding the proposed ULAAC method, we are currently working to extend the parameterization to 3D/4D parameters, such as blood velocities and vortex dynamics, that could be relevant for characterizing LAA stasis behavior.
+Extending to time can be done by performing spatiotemporal POD \cite{borja2023deriving} while 3D POD is trivial once a 3D ULAAC system is available.}